By Bill Hunting

-We are then told for every compromise if we're willing to give a little now it'll afford opportunity tomorrow.
+We 're then told for every compromise if we're willing to give a little now it'll afford opportunity tomorrow.
 Borrow from the future and pay us today.
-Pay your dues...to us.
-Apply for permits...from us.
-Advertise...on our networks.
-The market has a care taker and it cares for your business and wants your success.
+Pay your dues... to us.
+Apply for permits... from us.
+Advertise... on our networks.
+The market has a caretaker and it cares for your business and wants your success.

-If you are very lucky and very special the rare success story that came before you will be wheeled out to impress.
+If you're very lucky and very special the rare success story that came before you will be wheeled out to impress.
 Look how happy, rich, and successful that old partner is.
 Look at the quality of woman on his arm, the car he drives, the plane he flies.
+Command of the stage.
+Turtle neck... sneakers.
+Surrounded by electricity.

 The point is glorious battle!
 To lay ones enemies at ones feet is all the sweeter for their struggle.
 Force your competitors to face their own weakness, because it is most certainly a weakness to be so dishonest.
 Truth is like oil in water, it naturally wants to float to the surface.
 There are many ways to delay and obscure the truth but in the end it always wins out.
 It's nature.
 It costs money to lie, and the bigger the lie the more money it costs to keep people believing it.

-Time is on your side.
+Time is on our side.
 Persistence is the key.
 Make them spend their money every day, make them think about you every day.
-Draw their energy into a pointless contest where you are advantaged by your size and lack of overhead.
-The powerful have more to lose, and every move they make carries risk a start up doesn't have to worry about.
+Draw their energy into a pointless contest where you are advantaged by your minimal size and lack of overhead.
+The powerful have more to lose.
+Every move they make carries risk a start up doesn't have to worry about.

 The hardest part of all is putting ones ego to the side.
 A startup must get hit hard, knocked senseless so it can learn to get up again and ask for another round.
 This should continue for some time.
 It builds character and develops "Horse Sense".
 Remember, your competitors are bigger than you, smarter than you, and richer than you.
 But they don't have your backbone.
 They don't have your passion.

-Competitors will become increasingly desperate as they run out of options and you're still standing there; smiling that sh*t eating grin that says, "Is that all you've got?"
+Your ideas can compete with the best of them.
+Competitors become increasingly desperate as they run out of options and you're still standing there smiling that sh*t eating grin that says, "Is that all you've got?"